ksrikar1234/HPS_API_Documentation/README.md

 For detailed information about the API provided by the HPS Application Framework, consult the [API Reference](./docs/api-reference.md).
 This reference guide includes comprehensive documentation for all available classes, methods, and modules.

+## Examples

+To see practical examples of how to use the HPS Application Framework, refer to the [Examples](./examples) directory in this repository.
+You'll find a variety of sample projects that demonstrate different aspects of the framework.

+---

 ```cpp
 ImGui::Text("Hello, world %d", 123);
 if (ImGui::Button("Save"))